Working from home but still in need of great coffee? We have you covered! Many of Scotland’s independent coffee roasters are still open for delivery…

 Dear Green is behind the #brewathome movement at the moment and encouraging coffee drinkers to support local and brew delicious coffee at home.

 Dear Green’s collaboration with Social Bite is a great initiative to support, too.
 The company have created a blend especially for them and donate £1 from every bag sold to their efforts to end homelessness across Scotland.
-With Social Bite’s cafes closed, there is currently no pay it forward scheme in action (this pays for one meal for one homeless person) so this is a great way to support local, drink delicious coffee and support this organisation when they need it most.
+This is a great way to support local, drink delicious coffee and support this organisation when they need it most.

 Unorthodox Roasters, Kinross

 In 2015, the Unorthodox Roasters spent over 10 months in all the major coffee producing countries in South and Central America.
 Inspired by what they found, they returned to Scotland and set up their own coffee roastery.

 “We put all our effort into continuous improvement of our cafes and products.
 Our staff have cordiality, our cafe has character and our coffee has attitude.”

 Papercup Coffee was born and bred in Glasgow’s west end, from an idea about good food and coffee all under one roof.
 Popular with students and professionals alike, Papercup Coffee is now a Glaswegian coffee staple.
 And, the company try to source ethically and environmentally sound beans, products and produce.

 “We are forever sourcing, sampling, cupping, roasting, measuring, calibrating, tweaking, blending & tasting.”

 Luckie Beans is ethically sourced and roasted with passion.
 They are located within a 18th Century roastery on Love Lane, Edinburgh.